Jubal Early: American Civil War

-However, when President Abraham Lincoln called for 75,000 volunteers to suppress the rebellion, Early fumed.
-After Virginia voters ratified secession, like many of his cousins, he accepted a commission to serve against the U.S. Army.
+However, when President Abraham Lincoln called for 75,000 volunteers to suppress the rebellion, Early was furious.
+After Virginia voters ratified secession, like many of his cousins, he accepted a commission to serve in the state’s militia.
 Initially, Early became a brigadier general in the Virginia Militia and was sent to Lynchburg, where he raised three regiments and then commanded one of them.
 On June 19, 1861, Early formally became a colonel in the Confederate army, commanding the 24th Virginia Infantry, including his young cousin (previously expelled from Virginia Military Institute (VMI) for attending a tea party), Jack Hairston.

-After the First Battle of Bull Run (also called the First Battle of Manassas') in July 1861, Early was promoted to brigadier general, because his valor at Blackburn's Ford impressed General P.G.T.
+After the First Battle of Bull Run (also called the First Battle of Manassas) in July 1861, Early was promoted to brigadier general, because his valor at Blackburn's Ford impressed General P.G.T.
 Beauregard, and his troops' charge along Chinn Ridge helped rout the Union forces (although his cousin Cpt.
-Charles F. Fisher of the 6th North Carolina died supporting the assault).
-As general, Early led Confederate troops in most of the major battles in the Eastern Theater, including the Seven Days Battles, the Second of Bull Run, the Battle of Antietam, the Battle of Fredericksburg, the Battle of Chancellorsville, the Battle of Gettysburg, and numerous battles in the Shenandoah Valley.
+Charles Fisher of the 6th North Carolina died supporting the assault).
+As general, Early led Confederate troops in most of the major battles in the Eastern Theater, including the Seven Days Battles, the Second Battle of Bull Run, the Battle of Antietam, the Battle of Fredericksburg, the Battle of Chancellorsville, the Battle of Gettysburg, and numerous battles in the Shenandoah Valley during the Valley Campaigns of 1864.

 General Robert E. Lee, the commander of the Army of Northern Virginia, affectionately called Early his "Bad Old Man" because of his short temper, insubordination, and use of profanity.
-However, Lee also appreciated Early's aggressive fighting and ability to command units independently.
+Lee also appreciated Early's aggressive fighting and ability to command units independently.
 Most of Early's soldiers (except during the war's last days) referred to him as "Old Jube" or "Old Jubilee" with enthusiasm and affection.
 (The "old" referred to a stoop because of the rheumatism incurred in Mexico.)
-However, his subordinate officers often experienced Early's inveterate complaints about minor faults and biting criticism at the least opportunity.
+His subordinate officers often experienced Early's inveterate complaints about minor faults and biting criticism at the least opportunity.
 Generally blind to his own mistakes, Early reacted fiercely to criticism or suggestions from below.